 Macaw Parrots will bond for life with their chosen mate.
 Human caretakers will be seen as a mate and pet macaws may display breeding behavior towards them.
 This can include some aggressive or dominating behavior and louder more frequent bird calls.

 Macaws need plenty of space to be housed in.
+Cage size for macaws such as Blue & Golds, Scarlets, Hybrid Species, should be at least 46 x 36 x 78.2 inches with 3/4 to 1 inch bar spacing.
+They make parrot cages even bigger & stronger for the mighty Hyacinth Macaw Parrot!
 The height of the cage is important because of the length of the tail they have.
 The parrot enclosure should allow them to spread out their entire wing-span comfortably and have enough room to climb around in the cage.
-We highly recommend purchasing an acrylic cage for your parrot.
+We highly recommend purchasing an acrylic cage for your parrot from Cages by Design.

 Companion parrots require daily interaction.
 Most macaws are affectionate and thrive on their owners constant attention and care.
 Lack of this can lead to physical and mental suffering.
 Destructive behaviors such as self-mutilation may be a sign of abuse and neglect.